 We receive a few repeat questions and have, for your convenience, listed these (with their answers) below.
 If your question is not answered here, please click here to leave an enquiry and a member of our team will revert.

-Plan for one luggage bag to check, and one backpack that the camper can carry onboard, filled with important items, i.e. medicines, wallet, passport, yellow card (vaccinations), glasses or contact lenses, camera, book to read, sweatshirt or anything else they may need on the plane or would need in case a flight is delayed.
+Plan for one luggage bag to check, and one backpack that the volunteer can carry onboard, filled with important items, i.e. medicine, wallet, passport, yellow card (vaccinations), glasses or contact lenses, camera, book to read, sweatshirt or anything else they may need on the plane or would need in case a flight is delayed.
 Bring (and wear) minimal jewelry as bulky accessories could be a hinderance in the bush.

-Laundry will be washed 2 times during our stay in Camp Nakavango.
-We suggest that you not pack blue or black clothing – it attracts tsetse flies which are a biting pest.
+Laundry will be washed twice during your stay at Nakavango Conservation Centre.
+We suggest that you not pack blue or black clothing – it attracts tsetse flies which are a biting insect.
 Also, please note that IT IS ILLEGAL for civilians to wear any form of camouflage clothing.

 SUGGESTED PACKING LIST